-Research shows that the cost of acquiring a new customer is anywhere from 5 to 20 times more expensive than retaining an existing one.
-Email marketing is one of the most productive and cost-effective ways to grow your business.
+Email marketing is one of the most productive and cost-effective ways to grow your direct bookings.

 Build a brand

-To become listing site independent and stand out, you need to turn your holiday let business into a memorable and recognisable brand.
+To become listing site independent and stand out, you need to create a memorable and recognisable brand.

 Be sure to include an About Us page on your website.
-Outline your story, why you chose the property, what your perfect day is when you stay there.
+Outline your story, why you chose the property and what your perfect day is when you stay there.
 You might even want to include images of yourself for added personalisation.
-This is a great way to build trust.
+This is a great way to establish trust.